irigyano/spotify-activities/README.md

 <h3 align="center">SpotifyActivities</h3>
   <p align="center">
-    React app to show your Spotify activities such as favorite artists, songs and track history.
+    React app to show your Spotify activities such as favorite artists, songs and tracks history.
     <br />
     <br />
     <a href="https://irigyano.github.io/SpotifyActivities">View Demo</a>